rticommunity/connextdds-py/docs/source/types.rst

 ~~~~~

 Types in connextdds-py are similar to the types in other RTI APIs
 but with a few differences.
-Due to Python's dynamic nature, Dynamic
+Due to Python's dynamic nature, :class:`DynamicData`
-Data is used.
+is used.
 You cannot directly use IDL files for your types,
 however, you can generate XML files from your IDL files.
 To do so,
 at the command line run: